Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Results

 \subsection{Correlation in TGEVP eigenvalues}

-A natural concern is for accounting the correlation between eigenvalues obtained across iterations and the validity of a constant fit over iterations.
+The eigenvalues obtained at different iterations of the TGEVP method are inherently correlated, as each iteration builds upon the results of the previous one through random sampling.
 Addressing this correlation mathematically, where data in each step in a matrix are generated randomly from the previous step, is non-trivial.
 In Refs. \cite{Wagman:2024rid, Ostmeyer:2024qgu} a double-bootstraping is done to address that.
 In this work, we define the bootstrap confidence interval by using the $68$th percentile.

-To assess the extent of correlation, we define the correlation matrix under bootstrap and compute that for the eigenvalues that lies within the 68th percentile interval.
+To assess the extent of this correlation, we compute the associated correlation matrix using the bootstrap method from the eigenvalues that fall within the 68th percentile interval.
+The first construct the covariance matrix as,

+where $E_n^{(i,b)}$ and $E_n^{(j,b)}$ are the \(b\)-th bootstrap samples for $n$-th energy eigenvalues at the $i$ and $j$-th TGEVP iterations, and $\bar{E}_n^{i}$ and $\bar{E}_n^{j}$ are their respective bootstrap means.
+In Eq.~(\ref{covariance}), $\tilde{N}$ is the number of bootstrap samples for which the energy eigenvalues, $E_n^{(i,b)}$ and $E_n^{(j,b)}$, fall within the 68th percentile.
+The normalized correlation matrix is then constructed as,

+We present here this correlation matrix in a color-coded format for some of the above correlators that we analyzed.
 In Fig. \ref{fg:cor_mat1}, we show such a color-coded correlation-plot for the two-point correlation functions for $\eta_c$ that was shown in the top pane of Fig. \ref{fg:charm1}.
-As observed, the corelation of eigenvalues across iterations is insignificant at the beginning and increases towards the end.
+As observed, the correlation of eigenvalues across iterations is insignificant at the beginning and increases towards the end.
 Particularly in the fit region (Fig. \ref{fg:charm1}), it remains small enough to justify a correlated fitting with a constant term.
-Additional examples are provided in the Appendix \ref{appnd:corr}, showing smaller correlations for most datasets, except for nuclei where relatively larger correlations are observed.
-For nuclei, however, while this method does not solve the SNR problem, it mitigates that to an extent and provides a more reliable estimation of the energy levels compared to existing fitting methods.